“Bubbles of Love”

 Parental Alienation is both a distinctive and widespread form of psychological abuse.
-This usually results in family violence which affects both the child and the rejected family member(s).
+This can result in family violence which affects both the child and the rejected family member(s).
 This occurs almost exclusively in association with family separation or divorce, (and particularly where legal action is involved).

-Most commonly, the primary cause of such alienation is one parent wishing to exclude the other parent from the life of their child.
+Most commonly, alienation is motivated by one parent wishing to exclude the other parent from the life of their child.
 Other family members or friends, as well as professionals involved with the family (including psychologists, lawyers, and judges), may contribute significantly to the process.